Woman taking an online alcohol assessment using her laptop computer and headphones.

 1. Medical and Family History

-A drug and alcohol assessment will consider underlying medical and family history.
+An online alcohol assessment will consider underlying medical and family history.
 These include:

 • Any mental health conditions you have